kirbyciara/personal/README.md

-This is just a private repo to stash things
+This is just a private repo to stash things like scripts